MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/join-dev-program/developer-program-overview.md

 Games in the ID@Xbox program must be concept-approved and go through full certification on Xbox One and Windows 10, which is a greater time commitment on your part.
 ID@Xbox titles get placement in the primary section of the Store (versus the Creators Collection), which may provide greater exposure to customers.

+<a name="mp"></a>

+### ID@Xbox is a type of Managed Partner

+There are 3 kinds of Managed Partners:

+* _ID@Xbox Partners_; they are members of the ID@Xbox Program.

+* _AA Managed Partners_.
+  These have generally the same feature support as ID@Xbox, but additional tech support.

+* _AAA Managed Partners_.
+  These have generally the same feature support as ID@Xbox, but additional tech support.
+  These are the largest game shops.

-Any documentation in the present documentation-set that is indicated as "for Managed Partners" also applies to ID@Xbox partners.
+Usually, documentation for Managed Partners applies to ID@Xbox Partners.
+In a few places, the documentation makes a distinction between ID@Xbox Partners versus other Managed Partners (AA or AAA Managed Partners).

-### Support for Managed Partners
+### Support for Managed Partners other than ID@Xbox Partners

-Managed Partners have access to the following:
+AA and AAA Managed Partners have access to the following:
 * The full set of Xbox Live features.
 * The full complement of private whitepapers and developer technical forums.
 * Developer support and promotional assistance from Microsoft.